Waterbirth at OHSU

 Dedicated tubs for underwater birth

-If you have decided on a waterbirth, a tub will be prepared for you in your birthing suite.
-Women who choose waterbirth may give birth (not just labor) in a free-standing heated pool within the hospital.
+If you have decided on a waterbirth with a midwife, a free-standing tub will be prepared for you in your birthing suite.
+Women who choose waterbirth may give birth (not just labor) in this tub.

 Jetted tubs and showers during labor